-Electric rates are approved by the Public Service Commission (PSC) after a formal application and hearing process.
+Electric rates are approved by the New York Department of Public Service (DPS) after a formal application and hearing process.

 The electric rate is comprised of the basic service charge, demand charge, energy charge and the fuel cost adjustment charge.
 At the time the rate case is filed, a base rate is set for the cost of electricity and the cost of moving the electricity from where it is made to where it is distributed.